 The symptoms of ABRS can look like other health conditions.
 Symptoms may be different for each person.
 The symptoms may include:

-- Facial pain or pressure that’s worse when leaning forward
+- Face pain or pressure that’s worse when leaning forward

 - Postnasal drip